By Leo Babauta

 - Started Zen Habits and made it a top blog within a year.
 Today, Zen Habits has over 200K subscribers and has twice been named one of the Top 25 blogs by Time Magazine.

 - Started a second blog, Write To Done, for writers and bloggers.
 It now has more than 20K subscribers and is one of the Top 10 blogs for writers.
+(Note: I no longer own this blog — I gave it away a few years ago.)

 - Started a third blog, mnmlist, about minimalism.
-Has well over 12,000 subscribers already.

 - Gave up my car in the summer of 2010.
 These days my family walks or takes mass transit, and we’re also starting to take up bicycling.